Wimbledon 2022: TV channel, start time, order of play and how to watch today

 What time does Wimbledon start today?

 Play on the opening days will get underway on the outside courts from 11am.
-Today Iga Swiatek will open the action on Centre Court from 1:30pm while Court No 1 will begin play slightly earlier at 1:00pm, with Matteo Berrettini starting his campaign.
+Today Novak Djokovic will open the action on Centre Court from 1:30pm while Court No 1 will begin play slightly earlier at 1:00pm, with Anett Kontaveit continuing her campaign.
 Any matches that run late could be moved to Centre Court or Court No 1 in the evening.

 CENTRE COURT - 1:30PM